asger60/PackageFarmandStateMachine/README.md

-# Screengrabber
+# StateMachine

-An editor window for batch capturing screenshots in various formats
+A finite statemachine for Unity.
+I use it all the time..
 <br>